Matthew Parker: Early years (15041525)

 In 1520, the 16-year-old Parker went up to Cambridge University, where he studied at Bene't College, now known as Corpus Christi College under Richard Cowper.
-On March 20, 1520, after six months at the college, he obtained a scholarship and became the Bible clerk at Bene't College, and so was able to move from St Mary's Hostel to rooms in the college.
-At Cambridge he was able to read the works of Martin Luther. and had access to books by married theologians from the Continent — he first commended clerical marriage when he was a student there.
+On 20 March 1520, after six months at the college, he obtained a scholarship and became the Bible clerk at Bene't College, and so was able to move from St Mary's Hostel to rooms in the college.
+At Cambridge he was able to read the works of Martin Luther, and had access to books by married theologians from the Continent — he first commended clerical marriage when he was a student there.
 He was associated with the circle of Thomas Bilney, remaining loyal to him throughout their university days together.
 He graduated with a Bachelor of Arts degree in 1525.

 Career at Cambridge (15251547)

 Parker was ordained as a deacon on 20 April 1527 and a priest two months later, on 15 June.
 In September he was elected a fellow of Corpus Christi.
 There is no evidence that he was ever involved in a public dispute at Cambridge, unlike his contemporaries.
 Bilney was accused of heresy in 1527 and then recanted, but was imprisoned for two years.
 He returned to Cambridge, regretting his recantation, and began to preach throughout Norfolk.
 In August 1531 he was condemned to be burnt at the stake as a relapsed heretic; Parker was present at his execution in Norwich on 19 August, and afterwards defended Bilney after accusations were made that he had recanted at the stake.

 In around 1527, Parker was one of the Cambridge scholars whom Cardinal Thomas Wolsey invited to Cardinal College at Oxford.
 Parker, like Cranmer, declined Wolsey's invitation.
-The college had been founded in 1525 on the site of St Frideswide's Priory, and was will still being built when Wolsey fell from power in 1529.
+The college had been founded in 1525 on the site of St Frideswide's Priory, and was still being built when Wolsey fell from power in 1529.

 Parker began his Master of Arts degree in 1528.
 He was licensed to preach by Cranmer in 1533, and quickly became a popular preacher in and around Cambridge; none of his sermons have survived.
 He would have had to adhere to the Ten Articles enforced on the clergy during that period.

 After being summoned to the court of Anne Boleyn he became her chaplain.
 Through her influence he was appointed dean of the college of secular canons at Stoke-by-Clare in Suffolk in 1535, a post he held until 1547.
 The college had been secularised in 1514.
 The duties of the residents involved the regular performance of the offices of the church and prayers for the founder's family, but little direction was provided in the statutes for other times during the day, and there was little to do for the residents beyond their daily tasks and the education of the choirboys.
 It had come close to be acquired by Wolsey, but this had been prevented by the intervention of the Bishop of Norwich and Henry VIII's first wife, Catherine.